PutaO Myanmar - far east Himalayas

 Breakfast on a banana leaf was delicious - it contained purple sticky rice, chickpeas, and a ground-up peanut spice topping.

-So many fish all from the rivers and freshly caught.
-They sell very quickly, and the reason to get to the market early.
-Many are types of carp.
+So many fish, all fresh from the local rivers.
+They sell very quickly, and it was the reason to go early to the market.
+There are a couple of carp types.
 One woman was removing the scales from a Golden Masheer carp.

-Many women were selling greens of various sorts such as watercress, morning glory, coriander, and spinach.
+Many women were selling various sorts of greens, such as watercress, morning glory, coriander, and spinach.

 A variety of different yams, ginger, tiny potatoes, and tomatoes were laid out in small piles.

-On one side of the market goods from Myitkyina are brought in and sold.
-These large-sized fruits and vegetables contrast with the local produce.
+On one side of the market, the goods from Myitkyina are brought in and sold.
+These large-sized fruits and vegetables contrast with the smaller sized local produce.

 Day trips